opensearch-project/sql-jdbc/README.md

 Connection con = DriverManager.getConnection(url, properties);
 Statement st = con.createStatement();
-.

 // use the connection
-.

 // close connection
 con.close();
 ```
 ### Connecting using the DataSource interface

-The driver also provides a javax.sql.DataSource implementation via the `org.opensearch.jdbc.OpenSearchDataSource` class that can be used to obtain a connection.
+The driver also provides a `javax.sql.DataSource` implementation via the `org.opensearch.jdbc.OpenSearchDataSource` class that can be used to obtain a connection.
 Here are some typical code samples:

 * Connect to localhost on port 9200 with no authentication over a plain connection